Create a File Share Source¶

 - Password: Enter a password to use with the Login to access a shared network drive referenced in the Path(s) field.

-*.*.
-Wildcards and variables may be used in this field.
+file?.txt).
+Variables may also be used in this field.
 If specifying a compressed file (ZIP), see the "Compression" section of the additional connection parameters under Options below.
 The compressed file can automatically be uncompressed and read.

 - Filter Options: Allows specifying if filename case should be ignored or if the Get Files information should be treated as a regular expression.